Everything You Need to Know About NFC Mobile Payments

 When customers use their phones to pay for purchases at supermarkets, restaurants or stores, those payments are in part powered by near-field communication (NFC).
 NFC is a type of wireless connection that lets two devices in close proximity to each other communicate.
-A smartphone with NCF enabled can send data to a nearby credit card terminal, for instance.
+For instance, a smartphone with NFC enabled can send data to a nearby credit card terminal.

 NFC makes paying more convenient for customers and businesses.
 If your company isn’t yet accepting NFC mobile payments, learn more about how it works and the benefits of using it.